utpal-singh/SAnTex/paper.md

 Pressure and temperature have competing effects on the stiffness tensor.
 Higher temperatures increase atomic vibrations, making it easier for the material to deform.
 Higher pressures force atoms closer together, making it more difficult for the material to deform.

-In the current version of SAnTex, melt is considered as an isotropic phase with homogenous distribution within an anisotropic host rock (e.g., [@lee_modeling_2017]).
+In the current version of SAnTex, melt is considered as an isotropic phase with homogenous distribution within an anisotropic host rock [@lee_modeling_2017].

 \begin{equation}\label{eq:elasticity_fmelt}